pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-14-avoid-elixir-booby-traps.md

 You expect the map to have changed, right?
 Think again.

-It's lexical scoped inside the **do**, so its value doesn't change.
+It's lexically scoped inside the **do**, so its value doesn't change.

 Whenever you want loops to store state, you will need to resource to **Enum.reduce** or **recursion**.